shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 In 1807, Cornelius made an unsuccessful attempt to be elected as a Representative Peer of Ireland.
 He eventually got to parliament in 1838, when he was created ***Baron Lismore of Shanbally Castle*** in the peerage of the United Kingdom — one of Queen Victoria’s coronation peerages.
 Cornelius was also Lord Lieutenant of County Tipperary but scandal followed in 1826 when he divorced his wife Lady Eleanor Butler, the daughter of the Earl of Ormond and Ossory.
 Cornelius died at Shanbally Castle, the house he had commissioned.

 His son, George Ponsonby O’Callaghan, 2<sup>nd</sup> Viscount Lismore, married Mary Norbury in 1839.
 He was Sheriff of County Tipperary in 1853 and Lord Lieutenant of the county between 1857 and 1885.
 His only son, the Honourable George Cornelius O’Callaghan, married Rosina, the widow of Edward Follett, at Umballa in India in 1874, but died childless at only 39.
 The 2<sup>nd</sup> Viscount was a Liberal until 1886 in which year, and in opposition to Gladstone’s attempts to introduce Home Rule for Ireland, he left the party, but he remained a Unionist.
 The Government offered him the Order of Saint Patrick in 1864 but he declined the honour and the peerages died with him in 1898 as both his sons pre-deceased him.
 His will was proved at £20,000.

 His lordship was a victim of the Land War that took place during the 1880s, and he had a lot of land to be worried about.
 In 1883, his estates comprised 34,945 acres in County Tipperary, together with Shanbally Castle (1000 acres were all that was left in 1954 to be sold to the Land Commission), 6067 acres in County Cork and 1194 acres in County Limerick — making a total of 42,206 acres with an annual rent roll of £16,354.

 After the last of the O’ Callaghan male heirs had deceased the castle then passed through the female line.
 It escaped the phase of house burnings that took place during the War of Independence, although the IRA did use it in 1921 as a training centre.
-When peace returned, two daughters of the 3<sup>rd</sup> Marquess of Ormonde, Lady Constance Butler and her sister, Lady Beatrice Pole-Carew, occupied the castle almost until the time of its destruction.
+When peace returned, two daughters of the 3<sup>rd</sup> Marquess of Ormonde, **Lady Constance Butler** and her sister, **Lady Beatrice Pole-Carew**, occupied the castle almost until the time of its destruction.
+Lady Constance continued to live in a wing of Shanbally until her death 1949, well after World War II.
 After the death of Lady Beatrice Pole-Carew in 1952, there was a five-day sale of the contents of the house.
-Lady Constance continued to live in a wing of Shanbally until her death 1949, well after World War II.

 ##	A questionable decision

 As time passed by the influence and wealth of the family declined and in 1954, Major Pole-Carew sold the estate to the Land Commission, which acquired 750 acres of arable land and 250 acres of woodland, as well as Shanbally Castle.
 For a short period it appeared that a buyer could be found for the castle and despite the attempts of a religious community and of Edward Sackville, 5<sup>th</sup> Lord Sackville of Knole to buy it, by 1957 however, it had been decided that Nash’s fine house should be levelled to the ground.
 The castle was still in good condition, having been lived in up until quite close to the sale.